fredegd/EasyEase/docs/globalParameters.md

 # Global Parameters

-the following parameters are global variables of the EasyEase object.
+the following parameters are global variables of each EasyEase object.

 each of them receives default values until no other custom value are being assigned.